ni/measurement-plugin-service-extension-example/Custom_Services/README.md

         run()
 ```

-## Using the Logging Service in Python
+## Using the Custom Service in Python

+Here is an example of how to integrate a custom logging service in Python.

 - Define Service Interface and Class Names:
   - Set the gRPC service interface and class names.